benheart/benheart.github.io/_posts/2018-01-31-unbroken-motivational-video-subtitle.md

 and you're going to go all out to have it.

-It''s not going to be easy, when you want to change, it''s not easy.
+It's not going to be easy, when you want to change, it's not easy.

 If it were in fact easy, everybody would do it.

-But if you're serious, you''ll go all out.
+But if you're serious, you'll go all out.

 I'm in control here.

-I''m not going to let this get me down, I''m not going to let this destroy me.
+I'm not going to let this get me down, I'm not going to let this destroy me.

 I'm coming back!